We offer an in-depth and highly personalized matching process for individual therapy. Here’s what you need to know before we begin.

 All of our therapists in San Jose practice evidence based individual mental health care.
-We are currently providing all psychotherapy sessions virtually but will resume seeing clients in-person when it is safe to do so.
 We are always accepting new clients and serve all identities through supportive, unbiased, non-judgmental spaces.

 Our San Jose clinical team is comprised of doctorate-level and masters-level psychotherapists (PhD, PsyD, LCSW and LMFTs), who practice a wide range of modalities and can address diverse mental health concerns.
 Learn more about individual therapists below.

-Although we are an out-of-network provider, and not able to adjust session prices on a sliding scale basis, members of our Care Coordination team can work with you to understand your insurance coverage and make sure you can get reimbursed for as much as possible according to your specific health insurance plan.
+We know that navigating insurance isn’t easy, but our Care Team is here to help.
+We’ll work with you to understand your insurance coverage and make sure you can get reimbursed for as much as possible according to your specific health insurance plan.
 There is helpful information about how to navigate insurance and choose the right plan for your needs on our blog, or you can contact us directly with any questions at firstname.lastname@example.org.

-Flexible spending accounts (FSA) and health savings accounts (HSA) allow you to set aside month before taxes, which can be used to pay for appointments with us.
+Flexible spending accounts (FSA) and health savings accounts (HSA) allow you to set aside month before taxes, which can be used to pay for therapy appointments.